UW-Madison-DSI/ospo.wisc.edu/_pages/activities/internships.md

 <h2>Eligibility</h2>

-<p>UW-Madison and Madison College students with applicable backgrounds in any field are eligible to apply.
-Students must be enrolled in a degree program during the calendar year with at least one semester remaining after the internship’s conclusion.</p>
+<p>UW-Madison and Madison College students with applicable backgrounds in any field are eligible to apply.</p>

 <h2>Timeline and Schedule</h2>